The Chinese character for listening provides its own wisdom about how to listen effectively.

 Across the bottom of the character are the elements of the mind (to think) and the heart (to feel).

 We use our mind as we’re listening to consider the words and ideas shared.
 We may choose to take an ‘open-minded’ approach to what we’re hearing, suspending judgement and being open to all that we hear.
-Or we may choose to be more critical or analytical in how we think.
+Or we may choose to be more critical or analytical in how we listen.
 Whichever approach we take our thinking is an essential part of how we listen.

 At the center of the character, holding this all together, is a single stroke.